Turandot (Gozzi): Havergal Brian

 Havergal Brian based the libretto of his opera Turandot (1949-1951) on Schiller's play.
 Like Busoni, Brian also wrote an associated orchestral Turandot Suite.
 Brian composed his Turandot between his 8th and 9th Symphonies.
 In a letter, he wrote: "Turandot.
 I have not seen any music of the work by Busoni or Puccini....
 My reason for tackling 'Turandot' was that I read a German translation and enjoyed it so much that I started work on it as an Opera."

 Bertolt Brecht

-Bertolt Brecht also made his own adaptation in of Gozzi's play, Turandot, or the Whitewashers' Congress (1953–1954).
+Bertolt Brecht also made his own adaptation of Gozzi's play, Turandot, or the Whitewashers' Congress (1953–1954).
 Brecht's library contained a 1925 edition of Vollmoeller's translation.
 Brecht's epic comedy was first performed (posthumously) in Zurich (the same city as the premiere of Busoni's opera), in the Schauspielhaus on 5 February 1969.

 Contemporary Chinese theatre

 Turandot has been recently rewritten and interpreted in different forms of Chinese xìqǔ (literally, 'theater of song'), often referred to as Chinese opera.